prem1kr/LLM-Workflow/README.md

 2. Update articles using Phase 2 script.
 3. Manage articles (create, update, delete) via frontend UI.
 4. All article updates store references to original/competitor content for transparency.

----

-## ⚡ Notes

-* Ensure MongoDB is running and `.env` variables are correct.
-* Use Node.js v18+.
-* React frontend communicates with backend on `http://localhost:5000/api/articles`.
-* Phase 2 requires a valid OpenAI API key for GPT-based rewriting.